-0 s.
-36B] Part 3 - Local Government (a) a statement of its activities during the preceding financial year; and (b) a statement of its performance in relation to the goals and objectives set for the preceding financial year; and (c) the financial statements for the preceding financial year; and (d) a copy of the audit opinion for the preceding financial year; and

-(e) any other information it considers appropriate or necessary to inform the single authority council or participating councils of its performance and progress during the financial year.
+- (a) a statement of its activities during the preceding financial year; and - (b) a statement of its performance in relation to the goals and objectives set for the preceding financial year; and - (c) the financial statements for the preceding financial year; and - (d) a copy of the audit opinion for the preceding financial year; and - (e) any other information it considers appropriate or necessary to inform the single authority council or participating councils of its performance and progress during the financial year.

-Quarterly reports of authorities 36B.
+36B.
+Quarterly reports of authorities

-- (1) A single authority or joint authority must submit to the single authority council or participating councils a report as soon as practicable after the end of March, June, September and December in each year. - The quarterly report of the single authority or (2)joint authority is to include - - a statement of its general performance; (a) and - a statement of its financial performance. (b)
+- (1) A single authority or joint authority must submit to the single authority council or participating councils a report as soon as practicable after the end of March, June, September and December in each year. - (2) The quarterly report of the single authority or joint authority is to include - (a) a statement of its general performance; and - (b) a statement of its financial performance.